camerontech/inclinometer/README.md

 the sensor itself is in motion (like when you're driving in a car).
 To get a "true" reading of your pitch and roll you'll need to stop moving.

-The sensor's idea of 0° on the X and Y axes is set from the factory and your initial readings may be a bit off from that if the sensor is not mounted perfectly level (according to the sensor) in both axes.
-To compensate for this a primitive "tare" has been added (press the button for a second) that takes the current values and tells the system to treat them as 0° instead of the factory defaults.
-This isn't ideal and effort should be taken to mount the sensor as close to 0° as possible.
-If mounted in your car, stop the vehicle on what feels like the flattest orientation possible and then tweak the sensor mount until you read 0° for both measurements.

 Equipment
 ---------
 * 1 x Arduino or compatible board https://www.sparkfun.com/products/11021